gulpjs/gulp/docs/recipes/maintain-directory-structure-while-zipping.md

 # Maintain Directory Structure

-If you would like to read only a few files and maintain their structure while processing (example a Zip task), you need to pass `{base: '.'}` as the second argumnet to `gulp.src()`.
+If you would like to zip only a few files and maintain their structure, you need to pass `{base: '.'}` as the second argumnet to `gulp.src()`.

 For example, if you have a directory structure like